 Lance is under a lot of pressure because of his wealthy father

 As a son of a billionaire, there's no doubt that Lance Stroll had many doors open.
-However, his talent placed him in Ferrari Driver Academy in 2014.
+However, his talent placed him in the Ferrari Driver Academy in 2014.
 The same year, he proved his worth by winning the Italian F4 Championship.
-Stroll was on a roll, as in 2015 in 2016, he also won titles – Toyota Racing Series and European Formula 3.
-Thus, that was enough to give him a seat on the Williams team.
+Stroll was on a roll, as in 2015 and 2016, he also won titles in the Toyota Racing Series and European Formula 3, respectively.
+Thus, that was enough to give him a seat on the Williams team

 Born in 1998, Lance Stroll is the youngest name on our list, so there's a lot of space for him to improve.
 Stroll would have probably been even higher if he had a chance to better show his potential.
 Despite spending his whole career in average teams, he still had some impressive results.
 This includes several podiums, with two in 2020.
 Even though he proved himself a capable F1 competitor, he still has a lot to do to be considered among the best in this era.